SSH client on macOS and Linux

 generating SSH keys:

-You will be asked to type a passphrase.
+Next, you will be asked for a passphrase.
 Please choose a secure passphrase.
 It should be at least 8 characters long and contain numbers, letters and special characters.
-Never leave the passphrase empty!
+Never leave the passphrase empty when generating an SSH key pair!

 After you have generated an SSH key pair, you need to add the public key to the MyCSC portal.
 Read the instructions here.